 In March 2021, the Company entered into an agreement pursuant to which, subject to certain conditions being met, it would acquire 100% of the limited liability company interests in the owner of a fee estate subject to a Ground Lease on which a multi-family project is currently being constructed.
-As consideration for the transfer, the Company will acquire the ground lessor from iStar for approximately \$16.1 million plus any additional amounts funded by iStar pursuant to the Ground Lease documents prior to the transfer.
-The Ground Lease documents provide for future funding obligations of approximately \$11.9 million of deferred purchase price and \$52.0 million of leasehold improvement allowance upon achievement of certain milestones. iStar committed to provide a \$75.0 million construction loan to the Ground Lease tenant.
-The Company paid iStar \$2.7 million of additional consideration in connection with this investment.
+In March 2021, iStar originated a \$75.0 million construction loan to the Ground Lease tenant and acquired the Ground Lease for \$16.1 million.
+The Ground Lease documents contained future funding obligations to the Ground Lease tenant of approximately \$11.9 million of deferred purchase price and \$52.0 million of leasehold improvement allowance upon achievement of certain milestones.
+Subsequent to the origination, iStar funded approximately \$6.0 million of the deferred purchase price to the Ground Lease tenant.
+The Company's acquisition of the ground lessor entity closed in September 2021.
+The total consideration paid was \$24.8 million and the Company assumed the obligation for the remaining future funding obligations to the Ground Lease tenant.

-In June 2021, the Company acquired from iStar a purchase option agreement for \$1.2 million, which amount was equal to the deposit previously made by iStar under such option agreement, plus assumption of iStar's out of pocket costs and expenses in connection with entering into such option agreement (refer to Note 9).
+In June 2021, the Company acquired from iStar a purchase option agreement for \$1.2 million, which amount was equal to the deposit previously made by iStar under such option agreement plus assumption of iStar's out of pocket costs and expenses in connection with entering into such option agreement (refer to Note 9).

 In June 2021, the Company entered into two agreements pursuant to each of which it would acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
-The purchase price to be paid for each is \$42.0 million, plus an amount necessary for iStar to achieve the greater of a 1.25x multiple and a 9% return on its investment. (refer to Note 9).
+The purchase price to be paid for each is \$42.0 million, plus an amount necessary for iStar to achieve the greater of a 1.25x multiple and a 9% return on its investment (refer to Note 9).
 There can be no assurance that the conditions to closing will be satisfied and that the Company will acquire the properties and Ground Leases from iStar.